OPEN EVERY DAY11AM to 7PM

 In order to safeguard the health of our Visitors and Team, and to fully comply with the current pandemic regulations, we kindly ask you to wear a mask at all times during your visit, and to show Proof of Immunity upon entrance.
 Thank you for your understanding.

 Please select the ticket that suits you best.
 Many discount types are available for children and families.
 By booking online you can reserve your tickets for up to one month in advance.
-We are open 7 days a week from 11 am till 7 pm.
+We are open every day of the week from 11 am till 7 pm.
 You are welcome to visit us every day during opening hours.
 Depending on your time of arrival, you will be booked to the next available program.
 Please note that our tour is in English language in order to provide an informative and entertertaining visit to all of our worldwide Visitors.

 You are welcome to book your tickets here, or feel free to buy direclty on the spot.